braze-inc/braze-docs/_docs/_hidden/private_betas/multiple_stores.md

 ### Setting up an additional store
 1. After you have installed your first store, select the **+ Connect New Store** option.<br>![][1]{: style="max-width:70%;"}<br><br>
 2. You will be prompted to go through the onboarding flow for this new store.
-More details can be found in our [Setting up Shopify]({{site.baseurl}}/partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify/) guide.<br><br>Note that the settings from the previous store will be carried over, but you can update these accordingly.<br><br>
+More details can be found in our [Setting up Shopify]({{site.baseurl}}/partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify/) guide.<br><br>Note that the settings from the previous store can be carried over, but you can update the settings accordingly as you progress through your onboarding.<br><br>
 3. For the collect email or SMS subscribers step:
 - To appropriately collect email and SMS subscriptions for each store, you must assign unique subscription groups to each store setup.
-- We suggest that you **do not** enable “Override existing global state for users” as it can globally unsubscribe your customers if they interacted with more than one of your stores.
+- We suggest that you **do not** enable “Override existing global state for users” as it can globally unsubscribe your customers if they interacted with more than one of your stores.<br><br>
-- **Customers with multiple regions and markets as stores**: Confirm you set the correct email subscription group to the right store for every store install.
-To track a user's most recent subscription state from any store, you must enable the “Override existing global state for users” option when installing each store.
-Doing so will override the Braze global email subscription state and the email subscription group.
-- **Customers with multiple brands as stores**: Currently, we do not have support to override only the email subscription group without also overriding the global email subscription state.
-We aim to provide this support ahead of general availability.<br><br>
 4. Repeat this installation for as many stores as you need.<br><br>
 5. To view each store’s integration and configure advanced settings, click into a store in the drop-down menu:<br>![][2]{: style="max-width:70%;"}